dannykrug/javascript-episoder-dumbo-web-082718/README.md

-Hey folks, here's a sample quick project to practice making requests and creating a front-end application.
-Below are the wireframes for how the website should look.

 Functionality:
 * As a user, I should be able to pick from a list of shows and see all available episodes for that show
 * As a user, I should be able to select an episode from that show and see more information about that episode